Posted by Stefan Hunter on 29th Sep 2016

 Your alarm clock rings, and your eyes flutter open.
 You hit snooze.
-You doze off, but your alarm goes off again.
+You doze off, still bundled in comfy hotel bedding, but your alarm goes off again.
 You're definitely not ready to face the world, so you go make yourself a cup of coffee before getting ready for your busy day.
 But here’s the trouble, your morning coffee doesn't give you the same jolt it once did.
 And that's because over time, we become desensitized to caffeine's stimulating effects.
 So what do you do now?
 Try adding one or more of these ways to wake up without caffeine to your morning routine:

 Rolling out of bed and working out will release endorphins that not only wake you up, but also make you feel great.
 Going for a morning run is an excellent way to boost your energy level.
 If running isn't your workout of choice, you have other options: try stretching or yoga.
 Check out these 10 stimulating poses sure to lift your energy level.
 Pressed for time?
 Try the 7-minute workout.
 This workout consists of 12 bodyweight exercises.
 All you need is a chair and wall to do them.
 Be warned that this program is high intensity and requires a basic understanding of proper form.